-Cloetta occupies a strong position in the Swedish confectionery market and offers a broad, varied assortment of high-quality chocolates, sweets and nuts.
+Cloetta occupies a strong position on the Swedish confectionery market and it offers a broad and varied assortment of high-quality chocolates, sweets and nuts.
 Today, Cloetta’s products are sold in more than 50 countries.
 A great deal has happened since Mikael Andersson began working at Cloetta in 2010.
-It was a journey that began with insourcing maintenance and taking steps to make work as simple as possible.
+His was a journey that began with insourcing maintenance and taking steps to make the work as simple as possible.

-The route Cloetta took to get where it is today was not a straight line from A to B, but happily there are figures that show the operation is headed in the right direction.
-Since 2010, maintenance costs have fallen by 25 per cent while the production volume rose by 25 per cent.
-Emergency maintenance has fallen from 44 per cent to 25, figures achieved thanks to many different initiatives.
+The route Cloetta took to get to where it is today was not a straight line from A to B, but happily there are figures to show that the business is headed in the right direction.
+Since 2010, maintenance costs have fallen by 25 per cent while the production volume has risen by 25 per cent.
+Emergency maintenance has fallen from 44 to 25 per cent, figures achieved thanks to many different initiatives.

 – It’s all based on everyone knowing what they have to do.
 There are many reasons we have come as far as we have today.
 We must recognize that things take time to do, and we can’t do everything in the space of a day, Mikael says.

 – Although much has been achieved, much still remains to be done.
 Procedures are available, but not all are in place; things happen that we constantly have to learn from, and we’re working hard to find ways to prevent the same problem from occurring more than once,” he continues.

 One of the tools used in the improvement work is a maintenance manual prepared according to SSEN 13306 – the European standard for maintenance work.
 The manual was distributed during a corporate activity day, and it is also used as induction material for new employees.